How to Give a Great Speech With Practice

 Writing and Practicing Short Speeches and Keynotes

-Whether you are composing a short speech or a keynote address, writing and practicing your presentation in advance are critical.
+Whether you are composing a short speech or a keynote address, writing and practicing your presentation in advance is critical.
 Here are some tips:

 - Write your speech down in advance, but don't try to read it word for word.
 Outline it.
 Stand up and practice it out loud, referring only to your outline if necessary.
 Refine your outline and practice it again.